 Collect and store rain water in barrels.
 Ask your child to correctly place barrels to optimize water collection.
 Use this water later to water the plants or clean it for household usage.
-Your child is going to learn and effectively practice it, when you model such it at home and encourage him/her.
+Your child is going to learn and effectively practice it, when you model it at home and encourage him/her.

 Awareness about the world around.

-Your child is old enough to understand that the world around him/her is different and will quickly grasp if you him/her that there was parts where there is an acute shortage of water.
+Your child is old enough to understand that the world around him/her is different and will quickly grasp if you tell him/her that there was parts where there is an acute shortage of water.

 We might think that our child is too young to understand and practice saving water, but it’s never too early to make him/her aware.